 The Miseducation of Cameron Post – An Interview with Desiree Akhavan

 September 7, 2018

-The film has been heavily in my radar since it premieried and won the top prize at Sundance at the beginning of the year.
-Gay conversion therapy is a multifaceted and controversial topic, providing much fodder for cinematic exploration, but its mostly explored in the documentary form (This What Love Looks Like In Action, Living Through Gay Conversion Therapy, China’s Gay Shock Therapy) with only minute exploration in feature films, the topic slightly being touched in I am Michael from a few years back.
-In 2018 along with Miseducation, we see a similar themed film released later this year, with Nicole Kidman starring as a Christian mother to a gay son in Boy Erased.
+The film has been heavily in my radar since it premieried and won the top prize at Sundance earlier this year.
+Gay conversion therapy is a multifaceted and controversial topic, providing much fodder for cinematic exploration, but its mostly explored in the documentary form (This What Love Looks Like In Action, Living Through Gay Conversion Therapy, China’s Gay Shock Therapy) with only a minute exploration in feature films, the topic slightly being touched in the film I am Michael from a few years back.
+Next year sees the similar themed, perhaps more Hollywood, with Nicole Kidman starring as a Christian mother to a gay son (Lucas Hedges) in Boy Erased.

 We were invited to talk to Ahkavan and of course jumped at the chance.
 When we meet her for the interview, she admits to being jetlagged, appearing somewhat low-key, which was the complete opposite to the animated version of her I had witnessed in a Q+A a few weeks back.
-But nevertheless Akhavan ploughed through with our questions and credit due where credit due; she is a truly talented filmmaker with immense potential and the proof is there for all to see in The Miseducation of Cameron Post.
+But nevertheless Akhavan ploughed through with our questions and credit due where credit due; she is a truly talented filmmaker with a unique eye and immense potential.
+The proof is there for all to see in The Miseducation of Cameron Post.
 Here is what she had to say…

 How are you?

 I just flew in from LA, so I’m a bit jetlagged.

 Congratulations on your film.
 I absolutely loved it.